Image & Video APIs

 Thank you for exploring this early release and helping us shape these tools to best meet your needs.

-Method 1: Assign multiple principals to a role
+Method 1: Assign a role to multiple principals

-Use this method when you want to assign the same role to multiple principals, including users, groups, or API keys.
+Use this method when you want to assign the same role to multiple principals.

 Endpoint: